Six ways to check if an Android app is safe to download

 Finally, scammers are not known for their excellent customer service.
 If the developer responds to comments, this is a good sign that the application is legitimate.
 Especially if they are trying to help people with their complaints.

-The logic of reading reviews and even filtering them applies to any kind of online shopping.
-From booking a hotel to , until you eat at a restaurant you found on Google maps.
+The logic of reading reviews and even filtering them, applies to any kind of online marketplace.
+From booking a hotel on Booking to eating at a restaurant found on Google Maps.
 Always read what others write.
-Let alone sometimes these comments are really fun.
+Let alone that sometimes these comments are really fun.

 2. Carefully read the description of the application